-Interestingly, the word Minister comes from the word we get "Deacon" from and simply refers to serving others.
+Interestingly, the word "Minister" comes from the word we get "Deacon" from and simply refers to serving others.
 It is used of Deacons but also of all Christians using their spiritual gifts to minister to others (1 Peter 4:10-11).
-Peter and John used it of themselves in their role as Elders in Acts 6:4 when they raised up the first deacons to minister to congregational needs and then said, "But we will devote ourselves to prayer and to the ministry (deaconing) of the word."
+Peter and John used it of themselves in their role as Elders in Acts 6:4 when they raised up the first deacons to minister to congregational needs and then said, "we will give ourselves continually to prayer and to the ministry (deaconing) of the Word."

-One take away from John's referring to himself as the elder and Peter referring to himself as a fellow elder is that it leaves absolutely no room for the 100% wrong idea that there should be a Pope over Christianity that traces back to Peter himself.
-Jesus is the Chief Shepherd of the church in every generation, and the churches leaders are merely undershepherds under Jesus.
+One take away from John's referring to himself as the elder and Peter referring to himself as a fellow elder is that it leaves absolutely no room for the 100% wrong idea that there should be a Pope over Christianity who traces his line back to Peter himself.
+Jesus is the Chief Shepherd of the church in every generation, and the churches leaders are merely under-shepherds under Jesus.

-John says he is writing to "The elder to the elect lady and her children."
+John says he is writing to "the elect lady and her children."

 Some take this to be a reference to a specific lady somewhere.
 I believe he is using "elect lady" to refer to the church, the "bride of Christ."
 That would make her "children" his brothers and sisters in Christ in that church.
-In verse 13 he says, "The children of your elect sister greet you."
+In verse 13 he says, "the children of your elect sister greet you."
 That probably is a reference to the church in Ephesus that John spent much time ministering to.